CybrosysAssista/Assista-Builder-v2/docs/ARCHITECTURE.md

-## Assista X – Architecture & Data Flow
+## Assista Coder – Architecture & Data Flow

-This document explains how the current Assista X VS Code extension is structured and how data flows through it, mapped onto the conceptual pipeline you described (UI → Orchestrator → Context/Memory → LLM → Tools → Filesystem → Validation → User).
+This document explains how the current Assista Coder VS Code extension is structured and how data flows through it, mapped onto the conceptual pipeline you described (UI → Orchestrator → Context/Memory → LLM → Tools → Filesystem → Validation → User).

 ---